bzigterman/bzigterman.github.io/projects/weather.md

 - Partly Cloudy
 - 74% humidity
 - 7 mph wind
-- 55% cloud cover
+- 54% cloud cover
 - 25 AQI 🟩
-- 0.01 inches of rain and 0.3 inches of snow in the past 24 hours
+- 0.19 inches of snow in the past 24 hours
 - 0.11 inches of snow and 0.01 inches of rain expected in the next 48 hours